-ENGL& 102 Composition II 5 (55/0)
+ENGL& 102 Composition II

 This advanced composition course provides instruction in academic writing through literary analysis and increases students' exposure to literature.
-Prerequisite: ENGL&101.
+Prerequisite: A grade of 2.0 or better in ENGL&101.
 BS/HU

 ENGL 105 The Moral of the Story 5 (55/0)